Should you buy or lease a copier?

 Why You Should Buy a Copier

-The value to owning a copier, be it a basic black and white copier or a multifunction copier, is that you are not dealing with monthly payments, which you need to budget for and make sure you keep up with.
+The value to owning a copier, be it a basic black and white copier or a multifunction device, is that you are not dealing with monthly payments.
+This means there’s nothing to budget for or keep up with, after the initial purchase.

 If you are interested in owning a copier that you can resell to offset some of the cost, when you’re ready to upgrade, buying it might be the best solution for you.